OSGeo/gdal/doc/source/programs/gdal_vector_rasterize.rst

     Pre-initialize output bands with specified value.
 May be repeated.

-.. option:: --crs <SRS>
+.. option:: --crs <CRS>

     Override the projection for the output file.
 If not specified, the projection of the input vector file will be used if available.
-When using this option, no reprojection of features from the SRS of the input vector to the specified SRS of the output raster, so use only this option to correct an invalid source SRS.
-The <srs_def> may be any of the usual GDAL/OGR forms, complete WKT, PROJ.4, EPSG:n or a file containing the WKT.
+When using this option, no reprojection of features from the CRS of the input vector to the specified CRS of the output raster, so use only this option to correct an invalid source CRS.
+The ``<CRS>`` may be any of the usual GDAL/OGR forms, complete WKT, PROJ.4, EPSG:n or a file containing the WKT.

 .. option:: --transformer-option <NAME>=<VALUE>